Should my child take an ADHD drug holiday?

 “If your child is experiencing sleep issues after starting an ADHD medication, a drug holiday may not be the best approach,” Raz says.
 Instead, your child’s prescriber might recommend fine-tuning the dosage or switching drugs.
 They might also recommend melatonin supplements.

 Another reason for taking a drug holiday is to see whether a child still needs the medication.
-A 2021 review of studies notes that 30 percent of kids didn’t have their ADHD symptoms when they stopped their medication.2
+A 2021 review of studiesopens in a new tab notes that 30 percent of kids didn’t have their ADHD symptoms when they stopped their medication.

 It’s common for kids with ADHD to have periods of “remission” as they move toward adulthood.
-In about 30 percent of kids, symptoms are reduced to the point where they don’t meet diagnostic criteria for the time being.3
+In about 30 percent of kids, symptoms are reducedopens in a new tab to the point where they don’t meet diagnostic criteria for the time being.

 Remission typically doesn’t last, though.
 Symptoms usually return at some point, but they may look different as kids get older.
 Stopping medication at times, even briefly, can show if symptoms are still causing difficulties.